-- street (city) ⇒ enter gap between buildings (boundary) ⇒ enter stair lobby (one of four) ⇒ stair (ascend) ⇒ landing/balcony ⇒ door (four)
+- street (city) ⇒ enter gap between buildings (boundary) ⇒ pass through playground/court (crossing) ⇒ enter stair lobby (one of four) ⇒ stair (ascend) ⇒ landing/balcony ⇒ door (two)

 - Weak; the entry sequence is hidden from street; emphasis is on tenement block identity